8/31/2025

 1/4 cup coconut amino or water

-1 teaspoon each of dried basil, oregano, parsley, rosemary and thyme
+1 teaspoon each of dried basil, oregano, parsley and thyme

 2-3 Tablespoons of real maple syrup, cane sugar or stevia